blb2/junkfile/README.md

 Usage
 -----
-This application takes only one argument: file size in MB.
+This application takes only one argument: file size and unit.

 To create a 100 MB file:

-	junkfile 100
+	junkfile 100M

 To fill up the current drive, leaving only 100 MB free:

-	junkfile -100
+	junkfile -100M

+Accepted units (not case sensitive):

+	K, M, G, or T

 License
 -------